EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Experiments

 \subsubsection{Ablation Studies}

-To assess the contribution of each design choice, we perform a comprehensive ablation study on AndroidWorld using the Qwen2.5-VL-72B-Instruct backbone.
-As summarized in Table~\ref{tab:ablation_studies}, we progressively remove components from the full EchoTrail-GUI framework and examine their impact on overall performance.

-The full system provides a substantial improvement over the backbone model, demonstrating the effectiveness of integrating high-quality memory into the agent's decision process.
-Among all factors, the removal of \textit{Critic-based Filtering} leads to the most pronounced degradation.
-In this case, performance drops not only below that of the complete framework, but even below the backbone model operating without any memory at all, confirming a central premise of our approach: low-quality or noisy trajectories can mislead the agent and are therefore more harmful than omitting memory entirely.
-This underscores the necessity of a reliable critic to curate a trustworthy and semantically coherent memory base.
+We perform ablation studies on AndroidWorld using Qwen2.5-VL-72B-Instruct (Table~\ref{tab:ablation_studies}).
+The full system provides a substantial improvement over the backbone model.
+Among all factors, removing \textit{Critic-based Filtering} causes the largest drop—performance falls \emph{below} the no-memory baseline, confirming that unfiltered, low-quality trajectories actively mislead the agent and are more harmful than omitting memory entirely.